SynfiniDLT/account-hierarchy/README.md

 Please use the [example code](examples/src/Synfini/AccountHierarchy/Examples.daml) to understand the structure of the Daml model and how to use the templates.
 For each example, there is an accompanying diagram found [here](examples/diagrams).
 The public APIs are documented using doc-comments in the Daml source code.

+## Project structure

+The project is divided into multiple sub-module directories.
+Sub-module directories ending with "model" contain the workflows (i.e. templates to be uploaded to the ledger), whereas those ending with "trigger" are for automation of these workflows using Daml triggers.
+The core account hierarchy templates are defined under `core-model`, while the automation for these templates is in `core-trigger`.
+New sub-modules may be developed in future to cater for specific use-cases.
+Examples could include proxy voting capability with `proxy-model` and `proxy-trigger` sub-modules.
+The project is open to input on new sub-modules from the community.